 Professional Advancement Credits

-For Act 48 reporting, please visit this link on the Office of Teacher Certification page.
+For Act 48 reporting, please visit this link on the Office of Professional Certification page.
 Review the page closely and report credits as appropriate.

 Our students often email us after they have graduated to ask questions about teaching or to tap our expertise in solving classroom issues.
 Please visit our faculty directory to reach out to us!

 We offer a variety of services for our teacher graduates in the field.
 Please contact us with your specific need.